Creating a WordPress site isn’t enough. You also need to pay attention to some good ol’ WordPress maintenance.

 Some of your WordPress maintenance and security needs will be taken care of if you have a Kinsta hosting plan, which saves you having to hire another provider.

-- Security guarantee means that your site is unlikely to be hacked because of state of the art protection.
+- A malware security pledge means that your site is unlikely to be hacked because of state-of-the-art protection.
 If it is hacked, Kinsta will fix it for you.

 - Automatic backups mean you know you can restore your site to a previous version if something goes wrong, and make it easy to restore your site with just one click.

 - Staging environment means you can make changes to your site and test them without putting it at risk: test everything in staging first, then copy it to live.

 - Speed-obsessive architecture means your site will be fast and you won’t need to worry about performance as long as you manage it correctly.